Shinaii/Shinaii/README.md

 - ✨ A perpetual student of life, finding wisdom in every experience!

-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ / C#

-- 🎃 Currently im a retrainee in application development
+- 🎃 Currently im a retrainee in Software Development

 - 🪂 Working on my own Gaming Network